MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 1. Select **Add**.
 1. Record the client secret value (not its ID) for use in a later step.
 This secret value is only shown once when you create it and never displayed after leaving this page.

-Although you used a client secretin this tutorial, we recommended that you use a certificate before moving the application to a production environment.
+Although you used a client secret in this tutorial, we recommend using a certificate before moving the application to a production environment.
 For more information on how to use a certificate, see [these instructions](./certificate-credentials.md).

 ## Next steps